 Pertussis toxin has been variously referred to in literature as lymphocytosis-promoting factor, islet-activating protein, histamine-sensitizing factor, hemagglutinin and pertussigen.
 The toxin is useful in creating animal models of autoimmune disease.
-For example, pertussis toxin is administered to mice along with myelin antigen to create a mouse model of multiple sclerosis, experimental autoimmune encephalomyelitis (EAE).^{18, 19}
+For example, pertussis toxin is administered to mice along with myelin antigen to create a mouse model of multiple sclerosis, experimental autoimmune encephalomyelitis (EAE).^{18, 19} www.listlabs.com info@listlabs.com

 Pertussis toxin from List Biological Laboratories is isolated from Bordetella pertussis strain 165.
 This preparation is highly purified and contains all five subunits.
-It is tested to assure minimal adenylate cyclase activity by the method of Wolff et al,20 in the presence of calmodulin.
-Each lot is tested for activity in the CHO cell assay as described by Hewlett et al.21
+It is tested to assure minimal adenylate cyclase activity in the presence of calmodulin.^{20,21} Each lot is tested for activity in the CHO cell assay as described by Hewlett et al.22